billpg/HashBack/README.md

 # Cross Request Token Exchange
 An authentication exchange between two web services.

-This version of the document is a **public draft** for review and discussion and has been tagged as `CRTE-PUBLIC-DRAFT-3`.
+This version of the document is a **public draft** for review and discussion and when it ready will be tagged as `CRTE-PUBLIC-DRAFT-3`.
 If you have any comments or notes, please open an issue on this project's public github.

-This document is Copyright William Godfrey, 2023.
+This document is Copyright William Godfrey, 2024.
 You may use its contents under the terms of the Creative-Commons Attribution license.

 ## The elevator pitch.

-- (Alice opens an HTTPS request to Bob.)
 - "Hey Bob.
 I want to use your API but I need a Bearer token."
-- (Bob opens a separate HTTPS request back to Alice.)
 - "Hey Alice.
 I've got this request for a Bearer token from someone claiming to be you."
-  - "That's me."
-- (Bob responds to Alice's original HTTPS request.)
+- "Bob, that was me.
+Here's proof."
-  - "Here's your Bearer token."
+- "Thank you Alice.
+Here's your Bearer token."

 Did you notice what **didn't** happen?